m-fazeel/CrashPad/README.md

 - **Customizable Preferences**: Users can set preferences like smoking, drinking, pets, etc., to find a compatible roommate.
 - **Filtering System**: A sophisticated filtering system allows users to search for roommates based on their set preferences, ensuring a better match.

+## Contributing
+We welcome contributions to CrashPad!
+If you have suggestions or want to contribute to the codebase, please feel free to submit an issue or pull request on our repository.